LNDMN/MCP-Launchpad/mcp_servers/memory_storage_mcp/tests/README.md

 - `test_config.py`: Tests for configuration loading and management
 - `test_models.py`: Tests for data models and validation
 - `test_utils.py`: Tests for utility functions
+- `test_docker_integration.py`: Docker integration tests

 ## Running Tests

-You can run tests using the provided Python scripts:
+You can run tests using the provided Python scripts or shell wrappers:

 ### Local Testing